 Our Knowledge is Antichrist

-Our enemy is so deceitful that he will not hesitate to use truth as well as lies to accomplish his purpose of bringing bondage and death.
-Using truth is far more deceptive to both us and others because we may see only the truth which we already know and in seeing only that, we lose sight of He Who is Truth personified!
-Truth given as a law brings death.
+Our enemy is so cunning that he will not hesitate to use truth as well as lies to accomplish his purpose of bringing bondage and death.
+Using truth is far more deceptive to both us and others because we may see only the truth which we already know, and in seeing only that, we lose sight of He Who is Truth personified!
+Truth given as a law or just words, brings death.
 The Truth will only live and bring Life when it is given IN the Life and IN the Way – Christ.
 He is Love and His Truth will always bring Life and Liberty.
 When Truth is shared and received in His time and in His Way then it is Life.
 The three must go together, the Truth, Life and Way of Christ Who is Love.
 We are truly dumb, blind and deaf except for when Jesus touches us and heals us and causes us to see, speak and hear from His heavenly perspective, and then all that knowledge is of Him, from Him, and for Him!